system76/docs/_articles/codecs.md

 ---

-Ubuntu does not ship with playback support for some proprietary multimedia formats, such as MP3 files and DVD-videos.
-To enable playback of these media, please follow the instructions below.
+Proprietary multimedia formats, such as MP3 files and DVD decoders, aren't included by default.
+To enable playback of these medias, please follow the instructions below.

 ### Open A Terminal

-Press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> on your keyboard.
-A purple Terminal window should open up.
+Press the Super Key <kbd><span class="fl-ubuntu"></span></kbd>, and type the word *terminal*, then press <kbd>Enter</kbd>.
+A <u>Terminal</u> window should open up.

 ### Install Packages

-Copy and paste the following long line, followed by <kbd>Enter</kbd>:
+Copy and paste the following line, followed by <kbd>Enter</kbd>:

 ```
 sudo apt install -y gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly libavcodec-extra gstreamer1.0-libav gstreamer1.0-fluendo-mp3 chromium-codecs-ffmpeg-extra oxideqt-codecs-extra libdvd-pkg